mbagg4152/protein-flavonoid-thesis-project/README.md

 # Chem KEGG Py-Project
-Repo for the research methods class.
-The goal is to modernize, clean and adapt a former student's thesis project.
+Former repository for the research methods class.
+The goal was to modernize, clean and adapt a former student's thesis project.
+Currently this is repository is holding code used in research.

 ## Original Code Information
 Originally Created on Wed Apr 17 2019. @author: vmoorman and Jordan Wilson